 - mouth guards to help realign your jaw

-- warm towels
+- warm or cold compresses

 - stress-relief techniques to help prevent behaviors that cause jaw tension